- NATIONALITY = DOMINICAN(S)

 Christopher Columbus gave it this name after a Latin phrase “dies dominica”, which means “the lord’s day”.
-As the lord’s day is a Sunday, and Columbus first spotted this island in 1493, on a Sunday, he gave it this name.
+Columbus first sighted this island on November 3rd, 1493, a Sunday.

 The Kalinago Carib and the Arawaks tribes were the original inhabitants of the island.
-The Spanish took little interest in Dominica, mainly because the native Carib were so scary and fierce, plus they were discouraged by the lack of gold.
+The Spanish took little interest in Dominica, mainly due to the fierce resistance from the native Caribs, plus they were discouraged by the lack of gold.

 During the 1700’s, the British and the French fought numerous times over control of the island.
 Eventually the British prevailed, and gained control of the island in the early 1800’s.